sparkflows/sparkflows-docs/docs/administration/user-administration.rst

 User Administration
 ===================

-Sparkflows allows you to create and manage
+Fire allows you to create and manage

 * Users
 * Groups